LEARNAcademy/syllabus/rails_model/validations.md

 ```

 ## Validates belongs_to
-Starting in Rails 5 the belongs_to side of relationships is validated by default.
+Starting in Rails 5 the `belongs_to` side of relationships is validated by default.
 ```
-class Phone < ApplicationRecord
-	belongs_to :person  #default validation for belongs to: presence: true end
+class Phone < ApplicationRecord belongs_to :person  #default validation for belongs to presence: true end
 ```

-If you want an optional belongs_to relationship, you can set it up like this:
+If you want an optional `belongs_to` relationship, you can set it up like this:
 ```
-class Phone < ApplicationRecord
-	belongs_to :person, optional: true end
+class Phone < ApplicationRecord belongs_to :person, optional: true end
 ```